 It takes 2-3 hours to carry out knee revision surgery.
 First, we identify and remove the faulty parts of your original prosthesis from your knee and check the surrounding tissues for any sign of infection.

 We then remove any bone cement remaining from the original procedure and prepare the surfaces of the bones for the new implant, which can be a painstaking process.
-We then insert the revision implant and repairs the soft tissues.
+We then insert the revision implant and repair the soft tissues.

 An infection will usually present itself within days or weeks of surgery.
 However, infection can also occur many years after surgery.